ECTS

 Data management: data entry; sorting using Excel spreadsheets; importing data into R

-Deliverables: scientific report and bibliography; oral presentation
+Output: report and scientific bibliography; oral presentation